 Information for Parents

-In 2017 Camp Kivita is proud to be in its 9’th summer of operation.
+In 2019 Camp Kivita is proud to be in its eleventh year of operation.
 Each summer at Camp Kivita has been truly magical as we create incredible new memories, and friendships are celebrated.
 We are so thankful that you have entrusted your children to us to share in our “home away from home” and are part of our growing Camp Kivita family.

-The 2017 Parent Manual can be found here: Camp Kivita Camper & Parent Handbook (to be updated in January 2019)
+The 2019 Parent Manual can be found here: Camp Kivita Camper & Parent Handbook (to be updated in January 2019)